Welcome to the teacher’s guide to the Tennessee History for Kids booklet Free and Independent State.

 I wrote a column about the railroad that climbs the Cumberland Plateau between Cowan and Sewanee which sort of picks up where this chapter leaves off.
 Click here to read it.

 You can find more information about the Battle of Shiloh on our virtual tour, here.

-Finally, click on the image to read the New York Times story about the random reunion between Generals Prentiss and Shelby years after the Battle of Shiloh.
+Finally, click on the image on the right to read the New York Times story about the random reunion between Generals Prentiss and Shelby years after the Battle of Shiloh.

 The photo on pages 78-79 is truly remarkable.
-Click on the image below to make it much larger and to explore it.
+Click on the image on the left to make it much larger and to explore it.
 I believe (and I am not 100% certain about this) that the road in the valley between the hills is about where present-day 8th Avenue is.
 The building in the distance may be atop what is now known as Reservoir Hill.

 Also make note of the crude structures strewn about which look like tents made of scrap wood.
 Considering this photo was taken in December, we can assume that these were horribly uncomfortable places in which to spend the night.

 You will find much of the same text on the Tennessee History for Kids tour “in search of the Battle of Nashville,” here.
 However, you will find some images that you will not find in the booklet.

 We weren’t able to do the Tennessee State Library and Archives image on page 85 justice.
 Click on the right to see a much larger version of it.

 An interesting point about Sam Watkins: He had fallen into obscurity before Ken Burns 1991 Civil War public television miniseries.
 As a result of that miniseries, interest in and knowledge of Watkins increased, and his memoirs were reprinted again.

 Click here to hear his memoirs on audiobook.